 If you’re a fan of Canvas’s SpeedGrader tool, then you might enjoy giving your students the same opportunity to digitally markup and annotate each other’s work.
-The peer review option in Canvas is set up during the assignment creation process, and you can either have Canvas automatically assign students to one another’s work, or you can manually assign students.
+The peer review option in Canvas is set up during the assignment creation process.
+We recommend manually assigning students to one another's work.
+There is a Canvas option to automatically assign students to one another's work, but issues arise if anyone turns in the assignment late.
 You can view your students’ comments to each other as well, and even save their annotations as a PDF.

 Discussions with Attachments

 Discussions within Canvas are not only a great solution for students to talk to each other when they can’t get to a physical classroom, but they also are a way to share documents with each other.
 Students can attach files to their discussion posts.
 This is a great option if you want the whole class to see each other’s work (though they will not be able to do any line-by-line annotation).

 Google Apps and Google Drive

 If you want an activity that allows the most granular collaboration options, Google Apps is a great choice!
 Students can update and collaborate in real-time on presentations, spreadsheets, and documents.
 A benefit of Google Apps is that students can annotate and comment in specific places within the work, rather than commenting on it as a whole (as would be the case if students shared the work as an attachment in a Canvas discussion).
 The privacy settings on documents can be very specific.
 You will need to remember to share the documents, as the default privacy setting is that only the document creator has access.